 The owners of Zanzibar White Sand travelled the world seeking the best kite surfing spot before settling on Paje in Zanzibar.
 Calm waters, a gently shelving beach and year-round winds have created one of the world’s top spot for serious kite surfers though beginners are equally welcome.
 The resort’s Zanzibar Kite Paradise club offers kite surfing lessons and equipment rental as well as alternative activities such as Stand-Up Paddles and kayaks.

 Further south, Mauritius’s Le Morne Peninsula similarly attracts kite surfing enthusiasts of mixed abilities from intermediate to advanced.
 Experts aim for the famous One Eye, whilst the small reefs of Manawa and Chameaux are favoured by intermediates.
-The St Regis Mauritius Resort is the best place to stay close by and its kite surfing club, Club Mistral Prestige, offers expert tuition and equipment hire as well as other water sports such as Stand Up Paddling and surfing.
+The JW Marriott Mauritius Resort is the best place to stay close by and its water sports club provides expert tuition and equipment hire as well as other water sports such as Stand Up Paddling and surfing.

 Turkish gulet, Aegean Sea>